danlec/Trello-Bookmarklet/README.md

 You'll only need to go through those steps once per domain; from then on, you should be able to send your issues/cases/whatever directly to Trello in a single click.

+**Note:** This basic concept originated with https://github.com/markdrago/cardorizer; this approach doesn't require you to run a server